Group of ACE volunteers relaxing around the campfire

 Ever since I had started my research on conservation volunteering in Africa, I wanted to work with rhinos.
 I’m really happy my last placement was at Care for Wild Africa – this is where I made the most connections with everyone.
 A woman brought a pangolin in and I could just talk to her and learn about her life.
 I fell in love instantly with everything there, from making the milk formulas to clearing the bomas.
 I remember my first day and I saw the volunteers preparing the milk formulas and thought oh no, this doesn’t make any sense to me.
 But the other volunteers were really nice and showed me how, and by the time I left they were coming to me for advice!
 So yeah, I felt like I fitted in really well.
 Again, there was a period of adjustment, like anywhere, because I was in a new place, with new people, with a new schedule, and I didn’t want to do anything wrong.
 I kept asking questions, which I think is really important, and everyone was so helpful.

-The rhinos were absolutely wonderful.
-Daisy and Modjadji – Modjadji is the sassy little zebra – were my favourite.
-Feeding Daisy milk was actually really hard because she moves her head around so much while she’s drinking but you have to do your best to make sure the rhino’s head remains level.
+Feeding the baby rhinos milk was actually really hard because they move their head around so much while they're drinking but you have to do your best to make sure the rhino’s head remains level.
 I also fed the rhinos further out in the field; we packed bales of lucerne into the back of the car and drove out there to drop it off for them.

 All of the volunteers at Care for Wild regularly got together which was really nice – sometimes just to chat, to have a drink, to watch the sunset or to go swimming in the river.
 All of that added to the experience and I could definitely see myself going back there for another placement.
 I miss it already!